 The land in Chino is divided into three basic types of zoning districts: residential, commercial, and industrial.
 The Chino Municipal Code specifies certain development requirements for each zoning district.
 A Variance allows a departure from some of these requirements because of unique circumstances of the property and because there are physical hardships regarding the land or structure that is not present on the surrounding properties within the same zoning district.
 There are two types of Variances in Chino, a Minor Variance and a Major Variance.

-In order to approve a Variance, the Community Development Director/Planning Commission must make the following findings:
+In order to approve a Variance, the Development Services Director/Planning Commission must make the following findings:

 - Because of exceptional or extraordinary circumstances or conditions applicable to the property or use, including size, shape topography, location or surroundings, the strict application of the ordinance is found to deprive the property owner of privileges enjoyed by other properties in the vicinity and within the same zoning district.